R3Conclave/conclave-core-sdk/docs/docs/architecture.md

 storing it to disk, sorting it, applying backpressure, exposing to the admin if there are backlogs etc.

 ## Encrypted, authenticated and transactional messages

-!!! notice

-    Mail is not implemented in the current release of Conclave.

 A mail is an authenticated message with an encrypted body and a cleartext envelope.
 The mail can be up to two gigabytes in size.